ngnsusinn/seb-patch/readme.md

-# Safe Exam Browser Patch
+# Safe Exam Browser Patch for v3.9.0.787

 A patch to bypass SEB restrictions